jerryscript-project/iotjs/docs/api/IoT.js-API-Events.md

 # Class: EventEmitter

 The `EventEmitter` plays a role as base class for "emitters".
-User application would not directly creates an instance of `EventEmitter` since `EventEmitter` is an abstract trait which defines its behavior and grants to sub-classes.
+User application would not directly create an instance of `EventEmitter` since `EventEmitter` is an abstract trait which defines its behavior and grants to sub-classes.

 ### new EventEmitter()
 * Returns {EventEmitter}.